Code-Path-Project/ChessTracker/README.md

 ### 1. User Stories (Required and Optional)

+*Week 1 note: No user stories were completed in code sprint #1.*

 **Required Must-have Stories**

-* User can log-in using their chess.com username
+- [ ] User can log-in using their chess.com username
-* User can see a leaderboard with their friends
+- [ ] User can see a leaderboard with their friends
-* User can see their rating over time
+- [ ] User can see their rating over time
-* User can see their chess game history and look over specific games.
+- [ ] User can see their chess game history and look over specific games.

 **Optional Nice-to-have Stories**

-* Visualisation of the data (pie charts, bar charts, line graph)
+- [ ] Visualisation of the data (pie charts, bar charts, line graph)
-* A "compare" feature that puts your statistics next to someone elses
+- [ ] A "compare" feature that puts your statistics next to someone elses
-* User can create leaderboard with specific people rather than all their friends.
+- [ ] User can create leaderboard with specific people rather than all their friends.
-* Have a leaderboard for specific regions such as San Diego, or LA.
+- [ ] Have a leaderboard for specific regions such as San Diego, or LA.
-* Have a forum for discussion
+- [ ] Have a forum for discussion
-* User can logout and change preferences
+- [ ] User can logout and change preferences
-* User can search for other users from chess.com
+- [ ] User can search for other users from chess.com

 ### 2. Screen Archetypes